irplus-remote/irplus-remote.github.io/README.md

 And lastly, If you encounter any issues - please report them :)

 1.7.5.
 Some internal changes to improve reaction time of buttons, DB update, Minor design changes, Support for some LG phones fixed

-1.7.4.
-DB Update, some translation errors fixed

-1.7.3.
-DB Update and some theme / translation errors fixed

 older: Not logged anymore for simplicity.
 If you are using an older version please upgrade ASAP.